cnr-ibba/BIOINFO-guidelines/docs/nextflow/customize.rst

 This repository is not maintained by *nf-core* community, its internal and intended to share modules across pipelines and to test stuff locally.
-It's organized in a similar way to `nf-core/modules <https://github.com/nf-core/modules>`__, so it's possible to take a module and share it with the *nextflow* community (please see their `documentation <https://github.com/nf-core/modules#adding-a-new-module-file>`__).
+It's organized in a similar way to `nf-core/modules <https://github.com/nf-core/modules>`__, so it's possible to take a module from here and share it with the *nextflow* community (please see their `documentation <https://github.com/nf-core/modules#adding-a-new-module-file>`__).
 In order to get a list of available custom modules, specify custom modules repository using ``-r`` parameter, for example::